-• Modifies the Governor's Proposal on CalWORKs grant levels, with placeholder TBL, to raise grants to 50 percent of the Federal Poverty Level for assistance units (AUs) of one, and as high as possible, but evenly, for all other AUs, toward the goal of ending deep poverty for all AUs+1, accounting for child-only AUs (55% of the caseload), per the 2018 Budget agreement.
+• Modifies the Governor's Proposal on CalWORKs grant levels, with trailer bill language, to raise grants to 50 percent of the Federal Poverty Level for assistance units (AUs) of one, and as high as possible, but evenly, for all other AUs, toward the goal of ending deep poverty for all AUs+1, accounting for child-only AUs (55% of the caseload), per the 2018 Budget agreement.

-- Adopts placeholder TBL to ensure that the historical cuts to the In-Home Supportive Services (IHSS) program are repealed from state law.
-Reaffirms the commitment to not execute historical cuts that affect IHSS consumers and providers by rejecting the Governor's MR proposal on "sunsets" for on-going costs for programs serving California's most vulnerable people. - Approves \$2 M GF one-time for the Inland Congregations United for Change (ICUC), with placeholder BBL on use of the funds. - Approves placeholder TBL to codify of prior EVV BBL on consumer protections, with no cost. - Approves placeholder Supplemental Report Language (SRL) on oversight and implementation reporting/updates on expansion of the CalFresh benefit to SSI/SSP Recipients, with no cost. - Approves specified components of the Governor's proposal to address obsolete reports for the Department of Social Services. - Codifies the intent of Cal-OAR pursuant to the lessons learned from CalWORKs 2.0, with no cost. - Approves placeholder TBL to raise the storage and transportation rate to 15% for local food banks. - Approves the Governor's May Revision proposal for Foster Parent Recruitment, Retention, and Support. - Approves the Governor's May Revision proposal for Dependency Counsel Title IV-E Funding. - Approves the Governor's May Revision proposal for IHSS Public Authority Administration funding. - Approves the Governor's May Revision proposal for IHSS Electronic Visit Verification County Administration Funding, with placeholder TBL to track actual county costs and workload.
+- Adopts the Governor's proposal on the continued restoration of hours cuts in the In-Home Supportive Services (IHSS) program, subject to the aforementioned suspension on December 31, 2021. - Approves \$2 million General Fund one-time for the Inland Congregations United for Change (ICUC), with budget bill language on use of the funds. - Approves trailer bill language to codify of prior EVV budget bill language on consumer protections, with no cost. - Approves supplemental report language on oversight and implementation reporting/updates on expansion of the CalFresh benefit to SSI/SSP Recipients, with no cost. - Approves specified components of the Governor's proposal to address obsolete reports for the Department of Social Services (DSS). - Codifies the intent of Cal-OAR pursuant to the lessons learned from CalWORKs 2.0, with no cost. - Approves trailer bill language to raise the storage and transportation rate to 15% for local food banks. - Approves the Governor's May Revision proposal for Foster Parent Recruitment, Retention, and Support. - Approves the Governor's May Revision proposal for Dependency Counsel Title IV-E Funding. - Approves the Governor's May Revision proposal for IHSS Public Authority Administration funding. - Approves the Governor's May Revision proposal for IHSS Electronic Visit Verification County Administration Funding, with trailer bill language to track actual county costs and workload.